Code-Block-Init/DataStructures/README.md

-A small hobby of self-practicing datastructures in Python just to keep myself in focus. (-_-)
+A small hobby of self-practicing datastructures. (-_-)